StefanNede/notes-app/README.md

 # notes app
 <img width="109" alt="logo" src="https://user-images.githubusercontent.com/74429608/113492017-ecae0980-94cc-11eb-982f-60e7f2ae0f6d.png">

 This is a practice notes app project, and the code should **not** be taken too seriously.
-It was made with react native.
+It was made with react native. :smiley:

 ## images
 > These are the images: